rust-lang/blog.rust-lang.org/content/Rust-1.99.0.md

 ### Layout information from raw pointers

-This release settles the safety requirements for retrieving the size and alignment on raw pointers to both Sized (trivially safe, already possible on stable) and non-Sized types.
+This release settles the safety requirements for retrieving the size and alignment on raw pointers to both `Sized` (trivially safe, already possible on stable) and non-`Sized` types.

 This is done by stabilizing three functions: